-Consider allowing the use of special districts, as authorized by W.S. § 16-12-201, on a case-by-case basis as a tool for accommodating urban development in areas where municipal services do not exist.
+Consider allowing the use of special districts, as authorized by W.S. § 16-12-201, on a case-by-case basis as a tool for accommodating urban development in areas where municipal services are not able to be provided.

 PRIVATE LAND USE